WHRDB/WLAM-Net/README.md

-# WLAMF-Net: A Wavelet-driven Locally Adaptive Mamba Fusion Network for Cropland Change Detection
+# WLAM-Net: A Wavelet-driven Locally Adaptive Mamba Network for Cropland Change Detection

 This repository contains the official implementation of the paper: "WLAM-Net: Wavelet-driven Locally Adaptive Mamba Network for Cropland Change Detection", which has been submitted to *IEEE Transactions on Geoscience and Remote Sensing (TGRS)*.